dotnet/docs/docs/framework/wcf/samples/security-in-wcf.md

 ## In This Section
  [Cryptographic Agility in WCF Security](../../../../docs/framework/wcf/samples/cryptographic-agility-in-wcf-security.md)
- Demonstrates how to specify in a standard or custom algorithm to provide a cryptographic, agile implementation in a [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] client and service.
+ Demonstrates how to specify in a standard or custom algorithm to provide a cryptographic, agile implementation in a WCF client and service.